Not only are the carbs in avocado low but they contain a wide variety of vitamins and minerals essential for well being.

 In parts of Asia, avocados are known as butter fruit.

-We hope this serves you well and you enjoy our recipes.
+We hope these avocado facts serve you well and you enjoy our recipes.

-No matter what you know them as the low carbs in avocados make them an excellent inclusion in your keto diet, enjoy!
+No matter what you know them as the low carbs in avocado makes them an excellent inclusion in your keto diet, enjoy!